karengcecena/takehome1-HB/README.md

 ## Extra Features

 - Password Hashing for login.
 I decided to implement passwords and password hashing for increased security for users who want to make melon reservations.
+- Added a cancel reservation route so that users have the ability to delete unwanted reservations from their profile